 - Teenage Mutant Ninja Turtles and Other Strangeness (Palladium, 1990-1)

-- Once Upon a Time (Atlas/Trident, 1993/1996/2012), now with a quarter-million copies sold and available in ten languages, including a pirated Chinese edition.
+- Once Upon a Time (Atlas/Trident, 1993/1996/2012), now with a third of a million copies sold and available in ten languages, including a pirated Chinese edition.

 - Warhammer Fantasy Roleplay (Hogshead, 1995-2002)